-Applicants may submit qualification statements at any time before the submission deadline on Wednesday, February 8, 2017, 4:00 p.m.
+Applicants may submit qualification statements at any time before the submission deadline on Tuesday, February 13, 2018, 4:00 p.m.
 Eastern time.
 All materials must be submitted as a single PDF document and emailed to trinity@micd.org.

-MICD will convene a public panel to review the applications based on the Evaluation Criteria (Section E) and announce the decision on Monday, April 3, 2017.
+MICD will convene a public panel to review the applications based on the Evaluation Criteria (Section E) and announce the decision on Monday, April 9, 2018.
 Specific dates for the Regional Sessions will be determined by the selected institutions in consultation with MICD staff.
-We expect the Regional Sessions to be held in the summer or fall 2017.
+We expect the Regional Sessions to be held in the summer or fall of 2018.
 Selected institutions will enter into a contract with USCM to perform the tasks listed in the Scope of Work (Section B).

-Serious applicants are advised to contact the MICD Executive Director Trinity Simons at trinity@micd.org for introduction and consultation before putting together the application.
+Serious applicants are advised to contact MICD Executive Director Trinity Simons at trinity@micd.org for introduction and consultation before putting together the application.